 Complete List of Heart-Healthy Foods

-In the United States someone dies every 36 seconds from cardiovascular disease, according to the Centers for Disease Control.
+In the United States, someone dies every 36 seconds from cardiovascular disease, according to the Centers for Disease Control and Prevention.
 The good news is, research suggests that many of these deaths could be prevented with lifestyle changes, including a better diet.
 Genetics does play a role, as well.
 Eating for heart health is as much about what you do eat as it is about limiting certain foods and ingredients.
-Read on for a guide of what foods to buy and what to limit to keep your heart healthy including fruits and vegetables, meat, seafood, grains, desserts, frozen foods and drinks.
+Read on for a guide to what foods to buy and what to limit to keep your heart healthy, including fruits and vegetables, meat, seafood, grains, desserts, frozen foods and drinks.
 (Don't miss this list of best and worst foods for heart health.)

 Fruits and vegetables

 Fruits and vegetables are the foundation of a heart-healthy diet.
 They provide nutrients that are linked to lower blood pressure and cholesterol, including fiber, potassium, magnesium and phytonutrients.
 "Don't worry about which ones are 'best' and choose the ones you will actually eat," encourages Lindsey Pine, M.S., RDN, CLT, owner of Tasty Balance Nutrition.
 Megan Byrd, RD, at The Oregon Dietitian, adds, "To get the most out of the produce aisle, choose a variety of colors."
 (Here's why you should eat the rainbow when it comes to fruits and vegetables.)

 Frozen fruits and vegetables are just as nutritious as fresh.
 Just watch out for any added sugars or salt.
 Canned fruits and vegetables can be part of a heart-healthy diet, but limit ones with added sugar or lots of sodium.
 Diets high in sugar are linked to increased risk of cardiovascular disease, and too much sodium can increase risk of high blood pressure.

 - Fresh herbs, like basil and cilantro